adobe/git-server/README.md

 `git-server` comes with a built-in winston logger.
 The log level (`error`, `warn`, `info`, `verbose`, `debug`, `silly`) can be set via the `logs.level` property in the config (see above).

-Alternatively you can pass your own wiston logger instance:
+Alternatively you can pass your own winston logger instance:

 ```javascript
 // git server